Bend, Oregon, USA travel guide

 • Sturdy hiking boots with good ankle support for trails at Smith Rock and Mt.
 Bachelor.

-• Swimsuit and quick-dry towel for river floating and potential hotel soaking pools.
+• Swimsuit and quick-dry towel for river floating or a post-hike dip.

 Money-Saving Tips